MercuryPay/PDCX.VB6/README.md

-PDCX.VB6
+PDCX.VB6 - MercuryPay Integration
 ========

 [Are you a Developer?](http://developer.mercurypay.com)

-PDCX VB6 MercuryPay Integration

-3 step process to integrate to PDCX.
+#3 step process to integrate to PDCX.

 ##Step 1: Secure Device Initialization